How to Elevate Your Employer Branding to Attract Top Talent

 Once you’ve surveyed your staff, don’t just keep the data to yourself.
 Share it!
 Communicate that you’ve heard your employees and value their input, then tell them what you’re doing as a result.
 This helps to establish a climate where feedback is encouraged, not stifled—another important component of an engaged workforce.

 After you’ve enacted the above measures to engage your employees, mobilize them.
 Give employees incentives for taking an active role in recruiting new talent.
 Offer bonuses like cash or PTO for qualified referrals.
-Remember, too, that recruiting isn’t limited to the submission of formal referrals.
-Your employees are constantly advertising your employer brand in their day-to-day activities: in conversations with friends, over coffee with colleagues and even via social media updates.
+Remember, too, that recruiting isn’t limited to submitting formal referrals.
+Your employees constantly advertise your employer brand in their day-to-day activities: conversations with friends, over coffee with colleagues, and even via social media updates.

 Help them spread the word about you by advertising your open positions internally.
 Company- or department-wide emails work well for this.
 Convey specifics—not just the job title, but the qualities and skills you’re looking for in a candidate—to help your team connect you with the right people in their network.